Koch network: Change in focus

-In the spring of 2019, the Koch network (made up of a "constellation of groups" and funded by "around 700 like-minded conservatives and libertarians who contribute at least $100,000 annually") rebranded itself from "The Seminar Network" to “Stand Together”.
-In a letter to supporters, Charles Koch outlined the change in mission.
+In the spring of 2019, the Koch network (made up of a "constellation of groups" and funded by "around 700 like-minded conservatives and libertarians who contribute at least $100,000 annually") rebranded itself from "The Seminar Network" to "Stand Together".
+In a letter to supporters, Charles Koch outlined the change in mission:

-"We live in a period of unprecedented progress — economic, social, technological — but not everyone has shared in that progress.
+We live in a period of unprecedented progress — economic, social, technological — but not everyone has shared in that progress.
 While many people have gotten ahead, too many people are falling behind.
-Our charge is clear: we must stand together to help every person rise In many ways, this new name already expresses who we are. … But this new name also marks a new chapter — and a new call to action."
+Our charge is clear: we must stand together to help every person rise In many ways, this new name already expresses who we are. ...
+But this new name also marks a new chapter — and a new call to action.

-According to a description in the Washington Post, the Stand Together Foundation is the name of a nonprofit arm that the Koch apparatus created in 2016 "to support community groups addressing maladies like poverty, addiction, recidivism, gang violence and homelessness" and has (as of 2019) "provided grants to 140 organizations".

-"Freedom Partners, an entity that was once used to air campaign commercials, will cease to exist.
+According to a description in The Washington Post, the Stand Together Foundation is the name of a nonprofit arm that the Koch apparatus created in 2016 "to support community groups addressing maladies like poverty, addiction, recidivism, gang violence and homelessness" and has as of 2019 "provided grants to 140 organizations".
+According to The Washington Post, "Freedom Partners, an entity that was once used to air campaign commercials, will cease to exist.
 Americans for Prosperity will now oversee all political and policy efforts.
 Groups that cater to specific constituencies, like Libre for Latinos or Concerned Veterans for America, have moved under the AFP umbrella."
-(Koch Industries continued to donate to Americans for Prosperity, giving—as of May 31, 2022 -- $6.5 million for the 2022 election cycle.)
+Koch Industries continued to donate to Americans for Prosperity, giving—as of May 31, 2022—$6.5 million for the 2022 election cycle.
 The Kochs also told donors and supporters that they would not be involved in the 2020 presidential race.

-As early as mid-2015, the New York Times reported Once known for grim letters to fellow wealthy Americans warning of socialist apocalypse, Charles G. Koch now promotes research on the link between freedom and everyday happiness.
-The Koch's were "trading compliments with President Obama".
-James Davis, a spokesman for Freedom Partners, “In light of the barrage of political attacks and distortions of our record, beliefs, and vision, we are taking the steps necessary to get our story out to the public.”
+As early as mid-2015, The New York Times reported, "Once known for grim letters to fellow wealthy Americans warning of socialist apocalypse, Charles G. Koch now promotes research on the link between freedom and everyday happiness."

+The Kochs were "trading compliments with President Obama".
+James Davis, a spokesman for Freedom Partners, "In light of the barrage of political attacks and distortions of our record, beliefs, and vision, we are taking the steps necessary to get our story out to the public."
 At least one critic (Clay Wirestone) maintains "Koch-affiliated groups" are still active "at the front lines of our current culture wars".
 Explanations for the change include Koch's concern over the success of non-libertarian Donald Trump in the Republican Party and his divisiveness, and/or the success of the goals of the original network.

 2024 Republican Party presidential primaries

 The donor network of Charles Koch announced it would fund a primary challenge to Trump during the 2024 Republican Party presidential primaries.
+On November 28, the Koch Network announced its endorsement of Nikki Haley.